tourforge/lotyr/README.md

    make -C build
    ```
    Don't forget to replace `$HOME/Downloads/boost_1_80_0` with where you extracted Boost if you extracted it elsewhere.

+   Tip: to speed up compilation, you can add `-jX` to the end of the `make` command, where X is the number of physical
+   CPUs you have.
+If you're not sure how many you have, you can add `-j$(nproc)` instead, which should still be faster.

 ### MacOS
 1. Install [Xcode 14](https://developer.apple.com/xcode/).